aibolem/vexflow-wiki-vexchords/VexFlowFAQ.md

 ## The VexFlow FAQ

 ### Basics
-1. What is VexFlow?
+#### What is VexFlow?

+VexFlow is an open-source web-based music notation rendering API.
+It is written completely in JavaScript, and runs right in the browser.
+VexFlow supports HTML5 Canvas and SVG, and runs on all modern browsers.

-2. What platforms does it run on?
+#### What platforms does it run on?

+VexFlow has been tested on Google Chrome, Firefox, Safari, Opera, and Internet Explorer 10+.

-3. What features does it support?
+#### What features does it support?

+VexFlow has support for standard music, guitar tablature, and percussion notation.
+While it is a goal to support the vast majority of western music notation, VexFlow also supports a few alternative elements, such as, microtonal notation.

+To see a everything VexFlow can render, take a look at the [tests](http://www.vexflow.com/tests/index.html) (scroll down to see the images.)

-4. How do I learn to use the VexFlow API?
+#### How do I learn to use the VexFlow API?

+The best place to start is the (VexFlow Tutorial)[http://www.vexflow.com/docs/tutorial.html].
+Once you're comfortable with the basics of the API, start looking at the tests in `tests/*.js` for examples of how to use the various notational elements and tools.

-5. Why is the API so complex?
+#### Why is the API so complex?

+VexFlow is in its third iteration, where each iteration was a complete overhaul.
+While the first two iterations were much simpler, it turns out that the scope of musical notation is huge and complex.

+The desire to support complex musical notation while also providing a high degree of flexibility, steers the design of VexFlow.

+Also note that VexFlow is a low-level rendering API.
+If all you want to do is display music on a page, take a look at higher level libraries such as [VexTab](http://vexflow.com/vextab/).

 ### Formatting